 Skill Development: Thinking, reading skills

-Zingo is an Oppenheim Gold Award and Parents’ Choice Gold Award winner game for 4 year olds.
-It is a simple bingo game for toddlers that helps develop their critical thinking and reading skills.
+Zingo is a simple bingo game for toddlers that helps develop their critical thinking and reading skills.
 Your kids have to follow the instructions mentioned on Zingo cards and match different connectors on their slips.
 It is fun and easy to play a game that the entire family can enjoy together.

 Skill Development: STEM skills